Shuhua: 2018–present: (G)I-dle and solo activities

 After being a trainee for two years, She debuted with (G)I-dle on May 2, 2018, with I Am.

 She won the bronze medal for rhythmic gymnastics at the 16th Idol Star Athletics Championships in 2019.
 In December 2020, she joined the 2020 KBS Song Festival Maknae Special Stage, delivering a performance of Apink's "I Don't Know" alongside Itzy's Yuna, Iz*One's Jang Won-young, and Oh My Girl's Arin.
 Later in December 2020, Shuhua participated in an episode of the South Korean program Paik Farther Don't Stop The Food! along with bandmate Yuqi in which each of the contestants have a cooking competition.

 She was selected as the host for the web entertainment show Workdol in 2023.
 She went on temporary hiatus on February 8, 2024, due to health issues, but she returned on March 21, 2024, for the MLB Seoul Series performance.

 She was selected for the May edition of GQ Taiwan's GQ Global Creativity Awards.

+In September 2026, she made her acting debut as "ideal daughter" Kitty in Happily Ever After, which premiered at that year's iteration of the Toronto International Film Festival.
+Directed by Feng-i Fiona Roan, the film focuses on a family's dynamics after they adopt a stray cat.

 Other ventures

-In April 2024, Shuhua became a brand ambassador for Robinmay, a woman's bag brand, and D+AF, a shoe brand.
+In April 2024, Shuhua became a brand ambassador for Robinmay, a women's bag brand, and D+AF, a shoe brand.

 In October 2025, she was appointed as tourism ambassador for her hometown Taoyuan, Taiwan.